vectara/vectara-ingest/crawlers/CRAWLERS.md

   - For Oracle: "oracle+cx_oracle://username:password@host:port/database"
 - `db_table` the table name in the database
 - `select_condition` optional condition to filter rows in the table by
 - `doc_id_columns` defines one or more columns that will be used as a document ID, and will aggregate all rows associated with this value into a single Vectara document.
-This will also be used as the title.
+The crawler will also use the content in these columns (concatenated) as the title for that row in the Vectara document.
 If this is not specified, the code will aggregate every `rows_per_chunk` (default 500) rows.
-- `text_columns` a list of column names that include textual information we want to use
+- `text_columns` a list of column names that include textual information we want to use as the main text indexed into vectara.
+The code concatenates these columns for each row.
-- `title_column` is an optional column name that will hold textual information to be used as title
+- `title_column` is an optional column name that will hold textual information to be used as title at the document level.
-- `metadata_columns` a list of column names that we want to use as metadata
+- `metadata_columns` a list of column names that we want to use as metadata.

 In the above example, the crawler would
 1. Include all rows in the database "yelp" that are from the city of New Orleans (`SELECT * FROM yelp WHERE city='New Orleans'`)
 2. Group all rows that have the same values for `postal_code` into the same Vectara document
-3. Each such Vectara document that is indexed, will include several section (one per row), each representing the textual fields `business_name` and `review_text` and including the meta-data fields `city`, `state` and `postal_code`.
+3. Each such Vectara document that is indexed, will include several sections (one per row), each representing the textual fields `business_name` and `review_text` and including the meta-data fields `city`, `state` and `postal_code`.

 ### CSV crawler